San Pedro Valley - Geologic History

 Glance conglomerate.

-As the shoreline transgressed and the water got deeper, sands were laid down
+As the shoreline transgressed and the water got deeper, sands were laid

 that eventually became the